goal31121/Qunomon-/qunomon/README.md

 ## Disclaimer

-qunomon is an OSS and alpha version. so qunomon may cause damage to your system and data.
-You agree to use it at your own risk.
+`qunomon` is an open-source alpha project.
+It is intended for experimental use only.
+Use it at your own risk.

 ## License